kryptokrona/kryptokrona-docs/guides/Forking-TurtleCoin.md

 So you want to fork TurtleCoin, huh?

-This guide will help you change the necessary sections of the code to setup your coin how you like it.
+This guide will help you change the necessary sections of the code to set up your coin how you like it.

 Firstly, lets quickly talk about *licenses*.